 SCCM client installation and enrollment methods are different from Intune enrollment options.

-Unlike SCCM, Intune doesn’t have any separate client component.
-Intune is managing Windows devices by built-in MDM client agent component of Window 10 Operating System.
-So, there is no need to Install Intune client on Windows 10 devices.
+Unlike SCCM, Intune doesn’t have a separate client component.
+It manages Windows devices using the built-in MDM client agent component of the Windows 10 or Windows 11 Operating System.
+So, installing the Intune client on Windows 10 devices is unnecessary.

-NOTE! – Intune Supports only Client operating systems.
-Windows Server Operating systems are NOT supported by Intune.
-You won’t be able to manage servers with Intune.
+NOTE: Intune supports only Client operating systems.
+It does NOT support Windows Server Operating systems, so you won’t be able to manage servers with Intune.

-NOTE! – Intune Company Portal is end user application for Microsoft Intune.
-This app can be installed as Intune client component on a Windows 10 device.
+NOTE! – Intune Company Portal is an end-user application for Microsoft Intune.
+This app can be installed as an Intune client component on a Windows 10.

 - Windows 10 Intune Enrollment Process BYOD Scenario